nmokey/klein-bottle/docs/index.markdown

 - Euler characteristic of 0
 - genus of 1

 Ok, so we understand what a Klein bottle is conceptually.
 It's important to note that klein bottles are 4d manifolds immersed in 3d space so we can visualize them: in their "true form," they have no self-intersection (also called a nexus).
-But here's an idea: what if I wanted to break my brain and use level surfaces to project them into 3d space and try to get a glimpse of what Klein Bottles *should* look like?
+But here's an idea: what if I wanted to break my brain and consider parametrizations of 4d Klein bottles and their 3d embedded counterparts to try to get a glimpse of what Klein Bottles *should* look like?

 This is where the multivariable calculus comes in.
-Clifford Stoll, purveyor of [fine glass Klein bottles](https://www.kleinbottle.com/){:target="_blank"}{:rel="noopener noreferrer"}, offers the following parametrization of a Klein bottle as an alternative to buying one:
+Clifford Stoll, topologist and purveyor of [fine glass Klein bottles](https://www.kleinbottle.com/){:target="_blank"}{:rel="noopener noreferrer"}, offers the following parametrization of a Klein bottle as an alternative to buying one:

 $$x = \cos(u)\cos(\frac{u}{2})(\sqrt{2}+\cos(v))+\sin(\frac{u}{2})\sin(v)\cos(v)$$